Griefed/ServerPackCreator/.gitlab/issue_templates/feature-request.md

 ---
 name: Feature Request
-about: Request a feature for ServerPackCreator
+about: Request a feature for this piece of software
 ---

 * **What is the current behavior?**